-In fact, in the vast majority of cases, the pet owner should not interfere with the mother's care.
 Puppies are born with their eyes closed.
 Most puppies will begin to open their eyes within seven to fourteen days of birth.
-If there is swelling, bulging or discharge underneath the eyelids, they should be opened gently.
+If there is swelling, bulging, or discharge underneath the eyelids, they should be opened gently.
 A cotton ball dampened with warm water may be used to assist opening the lids.
 If the swelling is due to infection, pus will exit the open eyelids and should be examined by a veterinarian immediately.
 If the eyes have not opened within fourteen days of age, the puppy should be examined by a veterinarian.

 Puppies should be observed for their rate of growth.
 They should double their birth weight in about one week.
 Careful and routine daily to weekly weighing should be performed to ensure the puppies are growing normally.
-Failure to gain weight may be indicative of a problem and the need for veterinary care.
+Failure to gain weight may indicate a problem and the need for veterinary care.

 At about two weeks of age, puppies should be alert and trying to stand on their own.
 At three weeks, they generally try to climb out of their box.
 At four weeks, all of the puppies should be able to walk, run, and play.

-Puppies should begin eating solid food about three-and-a-half to four-and-a-half (3½ to 4½) weeks of age.
+Puppies should begin eating solid food about 3 1/2 to 4 1/2 weeks of age.
 Initially, make gruel by mixing a milk replacer in puppy food soaked in water and place this mixture in a flat saucer.
 The puppies' noses should be carefully dipped into the mixture two or three times per day until they begin to lap; this usually takes one to three days.
 Next, canned or dry puppy food should be placed in the milk replacer or water until it is soggy.
 As the puppies lap, they will also ingest the food.
 The amount of moisture should be decreased daily until they are eating the canned or dry food with little or no moisture added (usually by four to six weeks of age).